A COMPREHENSIVE HISTORICAL OVERVIEW

 A GRAND HELLENISTIC PERIOD

-The rule of Ptolemaic Egypt over Cyprus marked quite a significant era in the island’s history and Ptolemy’s conquest of the island more or less began after Alexander the Great’s death in 323 BC.
-Alexander stated that his empire should be taken by the strongest, which ultimately led to a power vacuum that created several civil wars amongst his most trusted generals.
-The eventuality was that Alexander’s Empire became divided amongst Alexander’s generals, with the lands to the south, particularly Egypt, falling to Ptolemy I Soter.
+The rule of Ptolemaic Egypt over Cyprus marked quite a significant era in the island’s history.
+Ptolemy’s conquest of the island more or less began after Alexander the Great’s death in 323 BC.
+Alexander stated, before his death, that his empire should be taken by the strongest.
+This ultimately led to a huge power struggle, creating several civil wars between his most trusted generals that resulted in the division of his empire.
+The lands to the south, particularly Egypt, fell to Ptolemy I Soter.

 A STRATEGIC LOCATION